 All these questions were being asked with the buck stopping at our team.
 So how would we (or you in a similar scenario) respond to these questions?
 The answer: Very carefully!

 As with any good answer, we needed to reference multiple perspectives for an accurate and supportable recommendation.
-Luckily, during deployment of the WAN optimizers (Riverbed Steelheads) we also used a network-based real-user monitoring solution (DC RUM) on both the pre-optimized and post-optimized sides of the data center Steelhead.
+Luckily, during deployment of the WAN optimizers (Riverbed Steelheads) we also used a network application monitoring solution (Dynatrace NAM) on both the pre-optimized and post-optimized sides of the data center Steelhead.
 This was important to providing the multi-perspective insight required to answer the tough questions.

 “But Matt, I’ve used Riverbed Steelheads before and they provide a wealth of statistics.
 What more do we need?”.
-Well, here are a sampling of scenarios I devised that couldn’t have been solved without DC RUM and its decodes complementing the WAN optimization.
+Well, here are a sampling of scenarios I devised that couldn’t have been solved without NAM and its decodes complementing the WAN optimization.